asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

----
+!!! tip

-**Tip:**  This scenario should test sending Bob both acceptable codecs for his endpoint, as well as codecs that are unsupported.
+    This scenario should test sending Bob both acceptable codecs for his endpoint, as well as codecs that are unsupported.

----
+[//]: # (end-tip)

 ### Modified inbound response